akka/akka/akka-docs/src/main/paradox/distributed-data.md

 Java
 : @@snip [DistributedDataDocTest.java](/akka-docs/src/test/java/jdocs/ddata/DistributedDataDocTest.java) { #get-response2 }

-In the `Get` message you can pass an optional request context in the same way as for the `Update` message, described above.
-For example the original sender can be passed and replied to after receiving and transforming `GetSuccess`.
+In the @apidoc[akka.cluster.ddata.Replicator.Get] message you can pass an optional request context in the same way as for the
+@apidoc[akka.cluster.ddata.Replicator.Update] message, described above.
+For example the original sender can be passed and replied to after receiving and transforming @apidoc[akka.cluster.ddata.Replicator.GetSuccess].

 Scala
 : @@snip [DistributedDataDocSpec.scala](/akka-docs/src/test/scala/docs/ddata/DistributedDataDocSpec.scala) { #get-request-context }